Being a digital marketer can be lonely…

 Founder of MOG Media, Martin is an SEO & Content professional based in California sharing all things digital marketing via Twitter including some great, recent advice for his peers in the SEO industry aiming for ‘expert status.’

 Her success in the tech industry led her to become Instagram’s 5th employee in 2011 before breaking out on her own as a full-time photographer.
 Since then, Jessica Zollman has made a huge splash in digital and has become an internationally followed social media influencer.
-It’s my own love of photography which helped me find her!
+It’s my own love of photography that helped me find her!

 As the CEO & Founder of social-first agency, Social Chain, Steve is a successful public speaker and influential digital marketer.
 Steve gives a vocal opinion on how agency life should be, sharing his day to day digital marketing activity, advice for other agency managers and regular podcasts.
 Steven Bartlett should be close to the top of your list!

 Email Marketing guru, Val Geisler is based in Columbus Ohio.
 She tweets about everything from email conversion, email writing tips and copywriting to the latest in digital news.

 Benjamin is the Co-Founder of Loves Data, is an Author, Speaker and Blogger tweeting everything Google Analytics, Data and AdWords (there’re also a few fitness tweets in there!).
 He shares his best tips and advice in analytics through video, blog posts and sharing his company’s updates.

 How could I not mention Craig Campbell?
 He’s a digital marketer from Glasgow, who uses Twitter to share his thoughts about the latest in SEO, what it’s really like to be an SEO Consultant and the industry events he’s speaking at.
 Craig takes the time to help young digital marketers via Twitter and has helped me out by answering many of my questions in the past!

 Dan is a Freelance Consultant specialising in eCommerce, analytics, UX and customer experience but is also an avid photographer!
 Whilst I don’t know Dan personally, I’ve come to recognise his name and Twitter profile as he’s always in my feed.
 His knowledge covers so many topics and he regularly joins in with Twitter-based digital marketing discussions.